vmware/vic-product/docs/user_doc/vic_vsphere_admin/backup_vch.md

 ### Container Volumes

-Containers can be either stateless or stateful:
+Let's assume that a stateful container has one or more volumes attached and a stateless container does not.

 - A stateless container that reads and writes to a remote database can be easily scaled up or down and can be run in multiple failure domains behind a load-balancer.
-- A stateful container is a container that has one or more volumes attached to it.
-A stateful container is tied to running in a location from which it can access its volume store.
+- A stateful container is tied to running in a location from which it can access its volume store.
 A container volume is intentionally persistent by nature and can exist beyond the lifespan of a container or even of a VCH.

 You must also consider whether a volume is sharable between containers.
 If a volume is an NFS share, it is possible for multiple containers in multiple failure domains to share the same persistent data, provided that they have the correct locking semantics.
-If a volume is not sharable, the ability for compute resources to move between hosts is constrained by the use of a shared datastore or by physically copying the data. vSphere makes it possible to live-migrate workloads between hosts in a cluster while keeping persistent data on a shared datastore.
+If a volume is not sharable, the ability for compute resources to move between ESXi hosts is constrained by the use of a shared datastore or by physically copying the data. vSphere makes it possible to live-migrate workloads between hosts in a cluster while keeping persistent data on a shared datastore.
 For this reason, vSphere Integrated Containers is well-suited to running stateful workloads.

 ### Anonymous Volumes